vbe0201/vbe0201.github.io/content/posts/foolproof-but-not-threadsafe-guide-to-async-await-in-python.md

   `await`er.
 This would be the coroutine passed to `minio.run()` but also the background tasks we're going to implement later.

-- A mechanism for calling into the event loop without needing access to the runtime's internal state.
-We use the `_runtime_call` coroutine for this which suspends execution and passes a message of the form `(event, arg)` to the event loop.
+- A mechanism for our coroutines to be able to call into the event loop without needing access to the runtime's internal state.
+We use the `_runtime_call` helper for this which suspends execution and passes a message of the form `(event, arg)` to the event loop.

 - The event loop itself.
-It takes Tasks from a queue of Tasks ready to run, executes them until suspension, and processes the runtime call that was made.
+It drains a queue of Tasks ready to run, executes them until suspension, and processes the runtime call that was made.

   When any of the subsequent sections introduce a new type of runtime call, assume the handler method is registered to the `handlers` dictionary.